Select Priority Projects

 This process can also identify any key considerations around staff capacity to implement and administer different funding opportunities and programs (for example, the people, time, and money likely to be associated with both the pursuit of funding or financing and the project’s implementation).

 This prioritization process will help municipalities focus their funding and financing efforts on the most pressing projects that will provide the highest value to the community.
 To assist with this project prioritization process, download this customizable Project List & Priority Template.
+The template includes detailed instructions on how to use this tool to summarize your potential projects, identify your community’s prioritization criteria, and how to rank and weight those criteria as applied to your projects.
+Questions about the template?
+Reach out via this form.

 Once priority projects are selected, Step 3 is to value multiple benefits.
 Already know the benefits of your projects?
 Jump to Step 4 – Select Priority Funding Opportunities to identify best-fit grant options and get easy access to grant resources and application materials.